codatio/codat-docs/docs/introduction/webhooks/core-rules-types.md

 ## Rules and payloads

-:::caution Removing non-reference data from webhook alerts body
+:::caution Removing non-reference data from webhook body

-In line with industry standard security practices, we have removed personally identifiable information, such as `companyName`, from the body of our alert webhooks.
+In line with industry standard security practices, we have removed personally identifiable information, such as `companyName`, from the body of our webhooks.
 This leaves only referential information, such as `companyId`, which can be looked up using our API.

 :::